The Personal History of David Copperfield: Production

-It was announced in February 2018 that Armando Iannucci would be writing, directing, and producing a new adaptation of the Charles Dickens novel.
-Iannucci wrote the screenplay with co-writer Simon Blackwell.
+It was announced in February 2018 that Armando Iannucci would write, direct and produce a new adaptation of the Charles Dickens novel.
+Iannucci wrote the screenplay with Simon Blackwell.
 Dev Patel was cast in the title role later that month.
 In April, the supporting cast was added, which included Tilda Swinton, Hugh Laurie, Aneurin Barnard, Ben Whishaw and Morfydd Clark.
-In May 2018, Peter Capaldi was cast to play Mr. Micawber and pre-production was underway.
+In May 2018, Peter Capaldi was cast as Mr. Micawber and pre-production was underway.

-Filming began in June 2018 in Norfolk and Suffolk, with Gwendoline Christie, Benedict Wong, Paul Whitehouse, and Daisy May Cooper joining the cast.
+Filming began in June 2018 in Norfolk and Suffolk, with Gwendoline Christie, Benedict Wong, Paul Whitehouse and Daisy May Cooper joining the cast.
 Scenes were shot in Hull, Bury St Edmunds, Weybourne and King's Lynn in July.
-Aimee Kelly was added to the cast the same month.
-Principal photography on the film concluded in August 2018.
-In filming David Copperfield, it became the first theatrical film production of the novel in 50 years, as well as the first on-screen adaptation in 19 years.
+Aimee Kelly was added to the cast that month.
+Principal photography concluded in August 2018.
+It was the first theatrical film production of Dickens's novel in 50 years, and the first on-screen adaptation in 19 years.

 Release

 The film had its world premiere at the Toronto International Film Festival on 5 September 2019, followed by its European premiere on 2 October 2019, acting as the opening film of the 63rd BFI London Film Festival.
 It was the Surprise Film at the 39th Cambridge Film Festival.
 It was released in the United Kingdom by Lionsgate on 24 January 2020.
 In August 2019, Fox Searchlight Pictures acquired North American rights to the film and scheduled the release on 8 May 2020.
-However, due to the impact of the COVID-19 pandemic on cinema and the name Searchlight Pictures which was changed by Disney, it was theatrically released later on 28 August 2020.
+However, due to the impact of the COVID-19 pandemic on cinema, it was theatrically released later on 28 August 2020.

 Reception

 Box office

-The Personal History of David Copperfield has grossed $1.9 million in the United States and Canada, and $12.5 million in other territories, for a worldwide total of $14.4 million, against a production budget of $15.6 million.
-This was during the COVID-19 pandemic when cinemas restricted opening, so is not a reflection of how much it might have made at another time.
+Although it received critical acclaim, The Personal History of David Copperfield underperformed at the box office, as its North American release came during the COVID-19 pandemic, when many cinemas were restricted from opening.

-In the United States, it debuted $520,000 from 1,360 cinemas.
-Playing in 1,550 cinemas the following weekend it fell 24% to $361,000.
+In the United Kingdom, it took $2m in its first week and a total gross of around $8 million by the start of March, when the pandemic began to affect cinemas.
+In the United States, it debuted $520,000 from 1,360 cinemas in August; playing in 1,550 cinemas the following weekend it fell 24% to $361,000.
+It went in to gross $1.9 million in the United States and Canada, and $12.5 million in the rest of the world, for a worldwide total of $14.4 million against a production budget of $15.6 million.